vvelikodny/blog/content/about-me.md

 software applications & micro-services, likewise tests & DevOps for them.

 Qualified to start contributing from the first day.
 Experienced in full lifecycle development, from idea to delivery, led 3-4 devs.
-At the same time, I have developed my communication skills for working directly with the product owner.
 [OOS contributor](https://github.com/vvelikodny).
 Interested in meaningful projects.

 ## Let's talk
 I'm open to talk, you could schedule [30-min call with me](https://calendly.com/vvelikodny/).